Spinach Salad with Warm Bacon Dressing

 Step 4: Dress

-Toss everything together so it’s all evenly coated with the hot bacon dressing.
+Toss everything together until everything is evenly coated with the hot bacon dressing.

 Step 5: Garnish